-All participating organisations were of the view that the barrier associated with stigmas and negative perceptions - can best be addressed through awareness workshops and community outreach projects primarily with community members who are possible project beneficiaries and active participants.
-Sensitisation and building the capacity of their staff to understand disability and disability mainstreaming is a crucial first step.
+All participating organisations were of the view that the barrier associated with stigmas and negative perceptions - of other community members and amongst the families of persons with disabilities - can best be addressed through awareness workshops, community outreach projects primarily with community members who are possible project beneficiaries and active participants, staff of the organisation and especially its fieldworkers.
+Additionally, fieldworkers and trainers in particular should be trained on how to interact with and include persons with varied disabilities in projects.

+ACAT, JAM SA and ABALIMI mentioned sensitisation and building the capacity of their staff to understand disability and disability mainstreaming as a crucial first step.
 They emphasised the need for staff to be specifically trained on understanding: